Use the Display Tab to Modify QuickBooks 2014 Reports

 The Report Date Range boxes — Dates, From, and To — do the same thing as the Dates, From, and To boxes on the Report window.
 These boxes let you control the reporting interval or accounting period.
 You can choose one of the date descriptions from the Dates drop-down list, or you can use the From and To boxes to specify a particular range of dates.
 The From and To boxes accept dates in mm/dd/yyyy format.

 The Report Basis option buttons — Accrual and Cash — let you specify whether you want QuickBooks to prepare a report on a cash basis or on an accrual basis.
-Now you can’t simply convert between cash-basis accounting and accrual-basis accounting by clicking these buttons.
+Now, quite honestly, you can’t simply convert between cash-basis accounting and accrual-basis accounting by clicking these buttons.

 In a nutshell, cash-basis accounting counts income and expense when cash moves into and out of a business.
-Accrual-basis accounting counts income when it is earned and counts expense when it is incurred.
+Accrual-basis accounting counts income when it’s earned and counts expense when it’s incurred.

-In addition, the Columns area allows you to add subcolumns (you do this with the Previous Period, Previous Year, and Year-to-Date check boxes) and allows you to add percentages.
+In addition, the Columns area allows you to add subcolumns (you do this with the Previous Period, Previous Year, and Year-to-Date check boxes) and add percentages.
 The neat thing about these percentages is that you’re actually adding financial ratios to your financial statement when you do this.

 To show each line item on an income statement as a percentage of total income, select the % of Income check box.